About Bonnie LandauSpecial Education Advocate and Educational Consultant

 When my older son was 6, a UCLA-trained neuropsychologist told us he would never be cognitively normal and we should save for group home care for when he became an adult.
-He is now in 8th grade, an honor student, gifted in math and is expected to go to college and grow up to have a ‘typical’ life.
+He is now in 9th grade, an honor student and creatively gifted.
+He is expected to go to college and grow up to have a ‘typical’ life.
+Because of the changes I’ve seen in him, I’ve decided to help other moms find solutions for their children.

-My most valuable credential is that I have been a special education mom for over 11 years and I have found ways to help my children thrive despite their challenges.
-I have two children who have IEPs.
+My most valuable experience is that I have been a special education mom for over 11 years and I have found ways to help my children thrive despite the school and despite their diagnoses I have two children with IEPs, and I have been their advocate every single step of the way.
 I have also worked as a school counseling intern and an educational therapist in schools, providing services to students with IEPs.

 I’ve lost count of the number of SSTs, 504s and IEPs I have attended.
-In our old district, from 2005-2010, we had to fight really hard to get help for my older son.
-We ending up hiring a lawyer, which in many ways was more stressful than working with the school.
-In our new district, they have been amazing at offering services to help both our children overcome learning challenges so they could thrive in the school setting.
+In our old district we had to fight really hard to get help for my older son.
+We ended up hiring a lawyer, which in many ways was more stressful than working with the school.
+In our new district, they have been amazing at offering services to help both our children.

-- Educational Counseling masters University of La Verne, with a concentration in school and family-based counseling
+- Masters in Educational Counseling with a concentration in school and family-based counseling, University of La Verne,

-- Spiritual Psychology masters from University of Santa Monica
+- Masters in Spiritual Psychology, University of Santa Monica

 Credentials & Certifications: